Skip to content

 4. Handles errors gracefully with typed responses

-Why Cerebras?
-Speed was the priority.
-Cerebras consistently delivers sub-second first-token latency, making the chat feel instant compared to alternatives.
+Why Cerebras? — Speed was the priority.
+Cerebras delivers sub-second first-token latency, making the chat feel instant.
 The free tier is generous enough for a portfolio project.

-Why SvelteKit over Next.js?
-For a chat-heavy application, Svelte's reactivity model felt more natural than React's hook-based approach.
+Why SvelteKit over Next.js? — For a chat-heavy app, Svelte's reactivity model felt more natural than React hooks.
 Managing streaming state, message arrays, and UI updates was cleaner with $state runes.

-Message Editing Strategy When a user edits a message, all subsequent messages are discarded.
-This prevents confusing conversation branches and keeps the history linear and debuggable.
+Message Editing Strategy — When a user edits a message, all subsequent messages are discarded.
+This prevents confusing conversation branches and keeps history linear.

-Rate Limit UX Instead of failing silently, the UI proactively displays remaining tokens and shows a full-screen overlay when limits are hit.
-This sets expectations upfront and reduces frustration.
+Rate Limit UX — Instead of failing silently, the UI proactively shows remaining tokens and displays a full-screen overlay when limits are hit.

 Challenges Solved